Examinations news and dates

 Candidates who have passed the Part 1 Written examination but not the Part 1 Practical examination will proceed to the new format Part 2 Oral and Practical Examination, details of which are available on the specialty page for Reproductive Science.

-Candidates will no longer need to have passed their Part 2 written option before proceeding to the Oral/Practical and Oral examination however they must have submitted and had approved a proposal prior to sitting the appropriate Part 2 examination.
+Candidates will no longer need to have passed their Part 2 written option before proceeding to the Part 2 Oral/Practical or Oral examination but must have their project proposal approved prior to the closing deadline for the examination session in which they wish to sit.

 Changes to the Histocompatibility and Immunogenetics Examinations